Docs

 Local network mode

 Local network mode is the simplest fit for classrooms, training labs, offices, and similar environments where the admin PC and managed PCs are on the same internal network.
-It uses the customer network path instead of an external cloud relay, which keeps latency low and can work in restricted internet environments.
+It uses the customer network path instead of an external cloud relay, which keeps latency low and can run even on fully closed networks with no internet access.

-• Main functions: remote sessions, status checks, restart, shutdown, Wake-on-LAN, script execution
+- Main functions: remote sessions, status checks, shutdown, Wake-on-LAN (remote power-on), task execution

 When external access is needed

-• Connect through the customer's VPN, then use RemotePilot over the internal network
+- Connect through the customer's VPN, then use RemotePilot over the internal network as usual (recommended)

 Directly exposing managed PCs through public IP addresses and port forwarding is not recommended.
 For labs with dozens of PCs, it creates operational complexity and a larger firewall risk surface.